TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

        ->assign('mySecretIngredient', 'Tomato and TypoScript');
    GeneralUtility::makeInstance(Mailer::class)->send($email);

-Defining a custom email subject in a custom Fluid template:
+Defining a custom email subject in a custom `Fluid`:pn: template:

 .. code-block:: html

    <f:section name="Subject">New Login at "{typo3.sitename}"</f:section>

-Building templated emails with Fluid also allows to define the language key, and use this within the Fluid template:
+Building templated emails with `Fluid`:pn: also allows to define the language key, and use this within the `Fluid`:pn: template:

 .. code-block:: php